Divorce Alimony in Texas

 When the duration of marriage is minimum 10 years and the spouse cannot support self

-The spouse requesting for alimony
+The spouse asking for alimony

 • Has experienced a marital life of at least 10 years